Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       ALTERNATIVES
 When you want a common use well maintained small blocklist, use Disconnect's Simple Ad-filter or Peter Low's blocklist (both have over
 3000 blacklisted URL's).
-Disconnect filter is used by Firefox and Edge anti-tracking.
+Disconnect filter is also used by Firefox and Edge anti-tracking.
 When you want a well maintained medium sized blocklist, use Steven Black's blocklist (more than 50.000 URL's blacklisted).
 When you want a large blocklist have a look at the
 'ultimate' blocklist of Energized.pro (over 700K URL's blacklisted).
 Benefit of Energized is that they rempve dead URL's.